Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Related Work

 \subsection{Adversarial Attacks}

-The primary objective of adversarial attacks is to introduce imperceptible perturbations to benign images for the purpose of deceiving machine learning systems and causing them to make mistakes\cite{ax_init}\cite{fgsm}.
+The primary objective of adversarial attacks is to introduce imperceptible perturbations to benign images to deceive machine learning systems and cause them to make mistakes \cite{ax_init, fgsm}.
 The existence of adversarial examples poses a significant threat to the security of current machine learning systems.
-Lots of efforts have been dedicated to researching adversarial attacks in order to enhance the robustness of these systems\cite{ssa6}\cite{DBLP:conf/cvpr/ZhangWHHW0L22}\cite{liang2023adversarial}\cite{wei2023unified}\cite{lu2023set}.

-To improve the performance of black-box adversarial attacks, DI is proposed by \cite{dim} to randomly transform adversarial examples in each iteration.
-VMI-FGSM, proposed by \cite{vt}, employs gradient variance to stabilize the updating process of adversarial examples, boosting the black-box performance.
-SSA, as proposed by \cite{ssa6}, transforms adversarial examples into the frequency domain and uses spectrum transformation to augment them. \cite{sia} propose SIA.
-SIA applies a random image transformation to each image block, generating a varied collection of images that are then employed for gradient calculations. \cite{bsr} propose BSR.
-BSR divides the input image into multiple blocks, subsequently shuffling and rotating these blocks in a random manner, creating a collection of new images for the purpose of gradient calculation.
+Lots of efforts have been dedicated to researching adversarial attacks in order to enhance the robustness of these systems \cite{ssa6, liang2023adversarial, lu2023set, shayegani2024jailbreak, ge2023improving, zhou2023advclip, zhang2022towards, mingxing2021towards}.
+To improve the performance of black-box adversarial attacks, DI \cite{dim} applies random transformations to adversarial examples in each iteration to achieve a data augmentation effect.
+VMI-FGSM \cite{vt} employs gradient variance to stabilize the updating process of adversarial examples, boosting the black-box performance.
+SSA \cite{ssa6} transforms adversarial examples into the frequency domain and uses spectrum transformation to augment them.
+SIA \cite{sia} applies a random image transformation to each image block, generating a varied collection of images that are then employed for gradient calculation.
+BSR \cite{bsr} divides the input image into multiple blocks, subsequently shuffling and rotating these blocks in a random manner, creating a collection of new images for the purpose of gradient calculation.
+DA \cite{da} utilizes dispersion amplification to enhance the multi-task attack capability of adversarial attacks.
+Despite their gratifying progress, these studies neglect the consideration of pruning adversarial examples by introducing pruning methods into the realm of adversarial attacks.
+In our research, we propose a novel pruning method capable of identifying and freeing up the adversarial perturbations with minimal impact on absolute model output variances, thereby sparsifying regions for adding adversarial perturbations with the aim of dodging capabilities improvement.